JamesByers/fireflies_led_controllers/user_manuals/v1_advanced_features.md

 #### Setting the color order
 If needed, set switches numbered 6, 7, and 8 to match the controller color order to the color order of a different LED string Changes in these switches will only take affect when the power is cycled by either:
-  1. Use the on/of push button switch to turn the power to the controller box off and then on again
+  1. Using the on/of push button switch to turn the power to the controller box off and then on again
   2. *Or* pushing and releasing the Reset button on the RP2040 Zero microcontroller
-  3.

 | Affect | Sw 1  |  Sw 2 | Sw 3 |
 | :--- | :---: | :---: | :---: |
 | RGB | Off | Off | Off |